mbillz/engineer-handbook/README.md

-# BK Engineer Handbook
+# Engineer Handbook

-_A guide and resource for the Brand Knew engineering team_
+_A guide and resource for modern engineering_

 ## Table of Contents